santimirandarp/documents/README.md

-# documents
+# Documents

-On this repo I store part of the things I've been learning the last year.
+On this repo I store part of the things I've been learning over 2019/2020.
 I normally write markdown, and a tiny bash script compiles the files to html.
-Another script will add a line in the header to the stylesheet (this is not done yet).
+And then add a couple of lines manually.

-The topics are mostly web dev, networks and linux.
+The topics are linux and web development.

 You can access the website through [this link](https://santimirandarp.github.io/documents/).

-Beware that many things might break, as this is under constant changes till I find what I like.
+Docs may be wrong or incomplete, feel free to push changes and raise issues.